-Metallurgical test work on representative composite samples from the J Zone, 87 Zone and Southwest Zone is being finalized at Eriez and Base Metallurgical Laboratories to provide inputs to the PFS.
-The Company received strong final results from the J Zone composite subsequent to the end of the quarter.
+Metallurgical test work earlier this year on representative composite samples from the J Zone, 87 Zone and Southwest Zone was finalized at Eriez and Base Metallurgical Laboratories to provide inputs to the PFS.
+The Company received strong final results from the J Zone composite.
 Knelson gravity separation and column flotation tests achieved gold, copper and silver recoveries of 92.9%, 90.4% and 88.8% respectively, which exceed the recoveries used in the PEA.
+For the Z87 Zone, results showed gold recovery of 95.5%, copper recovery of 95.9% and silver recovery of 92.8%.
+And for the Southwest Zone, testing achieved 88.3% in gold recovery, 93.5% in copper recovery and 89.4% in silver recovery.
 The composite samples were prepared using coarse assay rejects and/or 1⁄4 sawn core to duplicate the composition of the various PEA zones.
 The J Zone composite was prepared using coarse assay rejects from 1,358 intervals.
 Composite from the SW Zone was prepared using coarse assay rejects from 1,785 intervals and 1,425 intervals of sawn 1⁄4 core.
 The Z87 Zone composite was prepared using 1,327 intervals of coarse assay rejects and 1,485 intervals of sawn 1⁄4 core.
-Testing of the Southwest and Z87 Zones are currently being finalized.
+These results will be built upon with further variability test work to support the higher level of accuracy of a feasibility study.